danielecattaneo/ingsw-admin-tools/README.md

 ## `make_stats.sh`

 Generates statistics for all repositories using `gitstats`.
+Also checks deadline compliance (the deadline info is shown in the index of the stats directory).

 ### Usage